markotron/bella-ble/README.md

 state and commands, the only thing you need to do is to define the feedback loops and connect them with a state machine (which should be straightforward).

-Thinking about state machines brings structure to your code and makes it predictable.
+Thinking about state machines brings structure to your code and makes it more predictable.
 When you get the grip, you find it easy to read and understand.
 Finally, if you use *shared sequences* like `Driver`s or `Signal`s you don't have to think about sharing the state between observers, observing and subscribing on the main thread, or crashing your app if an error happens inside the state machine.